Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 These experiments motivate the choice of kernel size (5) for the local convolution, the alpha-gate initialization (1.0), the number of prototypes (32), the use of mass normalization, low-rank projection at the value stream, and dropout.
 In these experiments, we use the default model, data, and training configurations, unless otherwise specified.
 We search over learning rates values (1.0e-3, 2.0e-3, 3.0e-3) for ProtoT, (0.8e-3, 1.6e-3, 3.2e-3) for LLaMA, (1.9e-3, 3.8e-3, 7.6e-3) for Mamba, and (3.4e-3, 6.8e-3, 13.6e-3) for DeltaNet (the middle values of each interval are informed by the best learning rates from the automatic hyperparameter search, Section~\ref{sec:ExperimentalSetup}), and average the results over 3 seeds.

 \paragraph{Kernel size of local convolution}

-The results in Table~\ref{tab:kernel_study} show that kernel size 5 and 6 are the best values in terms of dev perplexity, with an insignificant difference ($\approx$0.2\%) between the two (97.1 vs 96.9), which confirms our choice of kernel size = 5.
+The results in Table~\ref{tab:kernel_study} show that kernel size 5 and 6 are the top 2 values in terms of dev perplexity, with an insignificant difference ($\approx$0.4\%, within cross-seed variation) between the two (94.3 vs 93.9), which confirms our choice of kernel size = 5.

 \paragraph{Alpha-gate initialization:}